 A typical process for a mAb is shown in Figure 11-1.
-The downstream process can be divided into three stages, each with the primary goals of the corresponding stage as follows (Table 11-1):
+The downstream process can be divided into three stages, each with the primary goals of the corresponding stage as follows:

-Capture or Recovery: This involves the rapid separation of the product of interest from the cell debris in the bioreactor conditioned medium.
+Capture or Recovery: This involves the rapid separation of the product of interest from the cells of the bioreactor.
 The goal is: